 Leave Tajikistan at Jirgatal and re-enter south of Sary Tash, from where the entirety of the dramatic, remote Pamir Highway awaits you.
 Cross the Pamirs at a leisurely speed, being sure to stop in the town of Murghab on the Murghab Plateau, and on arrival in the university town of Khorog, soak up the cosmopolitan air, the museum and botanical gardens.

 A loop further south will take you to Garm Chashma, the ruby mine, and the northern edge of the Wakhan Corridor.
 Follow the Amu Darya River along the Tajik–Afghan border to Khatlon, with its ancient sites of Ajina Tepa and Takht-i Sangin, and the reconstructed Khulbuk fort, before meandering back to Dushanbe via the resorts on the Nurek Reservoir.

-To discover what else you can see and do in Tajikistan, check out our new guide:
+To discover what else you can see and do in Tajikistan, check out our comprehensive guide: